Hélio Castroneves: 2009–2013

 He signed a contract extension with Penske prior to the 2012 season.
 At the season-opening Grand Prix of St. Petersburg, Castroneves passed J. R. Hildebrand with 26 laps to go to win.
 He took pole position for the following Indy Grand Prix of Alabama and finished third.
 In the Indianapolis 500, Castroneves qualified sixth, but finished tenth due to his car lacking downforce.
 He then took three sixth places at Milwaukee, Iowa and Toronto. and won the Edmonton Indy to draw within 23 points of championship leader Ryan Hunter-Reay.
 Castroneves ended the season with three more top-tens for fourth overall with 431 points.

-Castroneves resigned with Penske for the 2013 season; the team modified his car in the off-season.
+Castroneves re-signed with Penske for the 2013 season; the team modified his car in the off-season.
 Two podiums in the season-opening Grand Prix of St. Petersburg and the following Honda Indy Grand Prix of Alabama gave him the points lead.
-Castroneves fell to third after finishing 13th in the São Paulo Indy 300, He qualified eighth for the Indianapolis 500; rev limiter issues left him in sixth.
+Castroneves fell to third after finishing thirteenth in the São Paulo Indy 300, He qualified eighth for the Indianapolis 500; rev limiter issues left him in sixth.
 In the Firestone 550 at Texas, Castroneves led the final 132 laps to win, breaking a tie with Marco Andretti for the points lead.
 Castroneves took two more second places at Milwaukee and the second Toronto race and finished no lower than ninth in the next eight races.
 An opportunity for him to win the championship before the season was over came to nothing when gearbox problems in the Grand Prix of Houston double leader dropped 25 points behind Dixon.
 To win the championship in the season-ending MAVTV 500 IndyCar World Championships, Castroneves needed to finish nine positions higher than Dixon.
 A sixth place for Castroneves and a fifth for Dixon gave Castroneves second overall with 550 points.